Miami airport to close terminal as gov shutdown continues

-Miami International Airport will close one of its terminals this weekend as the federal government shutdown stretches into a third week.
+Miami International Airport is closing a terminal this weekend because security screeners have been calling in sick at twice the airport's normal rate as the federal government shutdown stretches toward a fourth week.

 Digital Access For Only $0.99